ayu175/airflow-etl-pipeline/README.md

 # Airflow ETL Pipeline

-An automated data pipeline built with Apache Airflow that stages raw event and song data from AWS S3, loads it into a Redshift data warehouse, and runs automated data quality checks — all orchestrated through a custom DAG with four purpose-built operators.
+An automated data pipeline built with Apache Airflow that stages raw event and song data from AWS S3, loads it into a Redshift data warehouse, and runs automated data quality checks, all orchestrated through a custom DAG with four operators.

 > This project was completed as part of the [Udacity Data Engineering Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027).
 Udacity provided the project scaffold, SQL helper class, docker configuration, and partially implemented operator files and students were responsible for completing the operator logic and configuring DAG task dependencies.